Date: 21 April 2015. Anchor Ball.

 Cruising, coming soon.

-online we've been discussing Anchor Balls, and the lack thereof on
+online we have been discussing Anchor Balls, and the lack thereof on

 cruising boats.
 Though *A.I.S. is discussed frequently, the anchor ball is